 99 percent takeover

-For this reason, the Federal Government had already decided on supportive measures on 22 July 2022.
-The further rise in costs exacerbated the company’s situation to such an extent that the Federal Government has now agreed on an alternative and considerably more comprehensive stabilisation package.
-The Federal Government is taking over 99 percent of the energy company.
-This will stabilise Uniper and secure the energy supply for companies, municipal utilities and consumers.
+The Federal Government previously agreed on support measures for Uniper on 22 July 2022.
+A further increase in costs led to a deterioration in the company’s situation to such an extent that the Federal Government decided in September to take over a total of 99 percent of the energy supplier.
+This will stabilise Uniper and secure energy supplies for companies, municipal utilities and consumers.